Chapter 1: No jewel of mankind would ever make me

 “How can you go now?”

-The angry heave of her chest dropped a single tear onto her chest.
+The angry heave of her lungs dropped a single tear onto her breast.
 Any breath he spent on her staying was wasted.
 The game was long over.

 “Did you really think you would win me now?
 That I’d agree to be your wife?”